 Q. Where were you born and raised?

 A. Born and raised in Gadsden, Alabama and attended Glencoe H.S.
-I played baseball at Jacksonville State University and managed to grab a B.S. in Business while I was there.
+I graduated from Jacksonville State University with a business degree and played baseball for the Gamecocks.

 Q. As a child, how would you describe yourself?
 A. Hyper and Selfish